The Art of War - On Oak Wilt

 “Planting a variety of tree species can lessen the impact of the disease.
 It is best to plant trees that are native and/or adapted to your local environment.
 Native trees also provide habitat for local bird and wildlife species.
 Avoid planting a monoculture.
 Plant a diverse selection of tree species to defend against any future forest health issues.”

-- Establish a board consisting of TFS personnel, AgriLife personnel, A&M researchers & Board of Regents rep., ISATX chp personnel, BCMA/CA reps, MA/UF reps, TNLA reps, Nursery growers all of whom are committed to progress and results
+Establish a board consisting of TFS personnel, AgriLife personnel, A&M researcher(s) and Texas A&M Board of Regents rep., ISATX chp personnel, BCMA/CA reps, MA/UF reps, all of whom are committed to progress and results.
+Annual board meetings along with a written list of goals and a process for evaluation of those goals and make that information available for public disclosure via Open Records Request/PIR

-- Especially focus on increase of herbicide option for SP destruction from Fall – Summer months
+- Especially focus on increase of herbicide option for SP destruction from Spring – Summer months

-- We paint all year because fungal mats form all year – it only takes one; update public message announcements that there IS NO SAFE TIME TO PRUNE
+- We paint all year because fungal mats form all year – it only takes one; update public message announcements that: THERE IS NO SAFE TIME TO PRUNE BUT PROPERLY APPLIED PAINT WORKS ALL YEAR LONG INCLUDING SPRING

 - Increase standard trench depth to 5’; waiver form required for 4’ if meets pre-requisites for soil, topography, and tree size/species